Friends of Waite Conservation Reserve

 – Walks –

-There are three marked trails in the Waite Reserve – the Loop Trail, the Sheoak Loop Trail and the Yurrebilla Trail
+There are three marked trails in the Waite Reserve – the Loop Trail, the Sheoak Loop Trail and the Yurrebilla Trail.
+Here’s a map showing the three trails in the reserve with some overview notes.

 The Sheoak Loop Trail is an eastward extension from the Waite Loop that was completed in 2020.
 It will add about another hour to your return walk.
+The Sheoak loop trail is shown on the map in the Loop Trail Walking Guide 2022 above and also in the brochure below, Waite Conservation Reserve – Nature at Your Door.
 Follow the white arrow route markers.
-Download our updated brochure including the new Sheoak Loop Trail – Waite Conservation Reserve – Nature at Your Door.

 Part of the Yurrebilla Trail also traverses the Waite Conservation Reserve.
 This crosses our southern boundary from Carrick Hill and continues on a public walking track through Springwood Park to the old Mt Barker Road, below Eagle on the Hill.
 This trail is mostly a narrow footpath no steeper than 1:11 grade.
 Follow the red arrow route markers.